ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 ::: {.cell .markdown}
 In the previous section, we encoded features that have a logical ordering.

 Other categorical features, such as `RACE`, have no logical ordering.
 It would be wrong to assign an ordered mapping to these features.
-These should be encoded using [one-hot encoding](https://contrib.scikit-learn.org/category_encoders/onehot.html), which will create a new column for each unique value, and then put a 1 or 0 in each column to indicate the respondent's answer.
+These should be encoded using **one-hot encoding**, which will create a new column for each unique value, and then put a 1 or 0 in each column to indicate the respondent's answer.

 (Note: for features that have two possible values - binary features - either categorical encoding or one-hot encoding would be valid in this case!)

 :::